selfage/cli/README.md

   -h, --help                                display help for command
 ```

 Note that `--debug` doesn't guarantee stack traces will be mapped to TypeScript source code.
 You could consider using `source-map-support` package.
-For Node environment, you can import `source-map-support/register` in your main file.
+For Node environment, you can `import 'source-map-support/register';` in your main file.
 For browser environment, referring to its [browser support](https://github.com/evanw/node-source-map-support#browser-support).
 Importing `source-map-support/register` for browser environment will bloat your final JS file size by 20+ KiB, because browserifying and uglifying will produce a ton of source map codes just for `source-map-support/register`.

 ## Run